 By April 1945 it was all over for Nazi Germany.
 With the overwhelming military might of the Allies advancing on all sides, Hitler shot himself in late April.
 Berlin fell to Soviet forces a few days later.

-Three Soviet fronts, comprising some 2.5 million men, converged on Berlin from the east, south, and north, facing a little over 766 thousand German defenders.
+In mid-April 1945 three Soviet fronts, comprising some 2.5 million men, converged on Berlin from the east, south, and north, facing a little over 766 thousand German defenders.
 On 20 April—Hitler’s birthday—they began bombarding the city, with the fronts completing its encirclement on the 25th.
 German attempts to break the siege failed and on 2 May the advancing Soviets captured the Reichstag at Berlin’s heart.
 Over 80,000 Soviet troops died in the offensive for German losses of up to 100,000 (including Adolf Hitler, who committed suicide on 30 April).

-On 1 April 1945, the Allies broke through the German line at Emilia-Romagna, advancing rapidly toward Italy’s northern border.
+On 1 April 1945 the Allies broke through the German line at Emilia-Romagna, advancing rapidly toward Italy’s northern border.
 While attempting to flee to Switzerland on 27 April, former Italian leader Benito Mussolini was captured and executed on 28 April by Italian partisans.
-The following day, German Army Group G agreed to surrender effective May 2.
+The following day, the German armed forces in Italy agreed to surrender, effective May 2.